TL;DR

 The WeCovr Approach: Finding the Right Cover for You

 Choosing the best car insurance provider and policy can feel overwhelming.
 That's where WeCovr comes in.
-We are not an insurer; we are an independent, FCA-authorised motor insurance broker.
-Our mission is to provide you with expert, impartial advice to help you find the perfect cover at a competitive price, at no cost to you.
+We are not an insurer; we are an independent, FCA-authorised insurance broker.
+Our mission is to provide you with expert, impartial advice to help you find an appropriate level of cover at a competitive price, at no cost to you.

 We compare policies from a wide panel of the UK's leading insurers, including those offering innovative pay-per-mile options alongside traditional annual policies.
 This means we can give you a holistic view of the market and identify the solution that truly matches your driving habits and budget.